BinaryMoon/wp-toolbelt/readme.txt

 * Fix issue with settings link appearing when it shouldn't.
 * Make GDPR requirements of cookie banner clearer.
 * Improve module selector design.
+* Make the admin style tweaks show in the customier (mostly the button improvements).

 [Changelog for all versions](https://github.com/BinaryMoon/wp-toolbelt/blob/master/changelog.txt)